This quick pickled daikon is a wonderfully refreshing side dish perfect for serving alongside rich dishes and is ready to eat in just 20 minutes.

 I like to serve pickles underneath fried food as the crispy “batter” soaks up the sweet acidic flavour.
 It reminds me of British fish and chips and it makes me feel at home!

-It also works really well with recipes like my glazed salmon teriyaki.
+It also works really well with recipes like my glazed salmon teriyaki which is pictured further up the page.

 Daikon or Mooli is a mild radish popular around the world and it makes the most wonderful quick pickle side dish for a host of recipes.